brillentraeger/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/29_Testing/02_Core_Tests.md

 ## Requirements

 1. A Pimcore installation.
 Read this [guide](../../01_Getting_Started/00_Installation.md) for instructions.
-2. A **dedicated database** used only for testing.
+2. A **dedicated database** for testing purpose only.
 In other words, if the Pimcore installation is not only used for testing, create a separate database!
 3. Redis cache (optional, but needed for executing cache tests)

 ## Executing tests